- 1.Egyptian Cotton Weaves

 Luxury bed sheets offer a tremendous amount of benefits, especially if it’s a natural fiber like cotton.
 Egyptian cotton is sought after because it has “extra-long staple” fibers, or ELS, which gives it an almost silky feel.
 They’re somewhat difficult to take care of, but in the long run, you’ll sleep better than you’ve ever slept before on lesser sheets.

 Unfortunately, without strong regulations and rules when it comes to luxury cotton, Egyptian cotton is occasionally mixed with other lesser materials.
 By rule, a material only has to have 5% Egyptian cotton to claim that it is, in fact, Egyptian cotton.
 Unless it says that it is 100% Egyptian cotton, it is advised to stay away from it.
+This is why we’ve done the work for you, so you can buy with confidence.

 To more easily differentiate what is Egyptian cotton and what is not, pay attention to the type of weave and blends that the bed sheets or garments may have.